jaylogue/pdp1105-console-adapter-v2/docs/pdp1105-console-adapter-user-manual.md

 The Console Adapter operates on +5 volts.
 The adapter can receive power either directly from the PDP-11/05 or via a USB connection to a host computer.
 Both power sources can be active at the same time, and the USB port can be connected or disconnected on the fly while the adapter is connected to the PDP-11.

-**CAUTION**: The same is not true for the SCP port. **Do not hot plug/unplug the Console Adapter to the 11/05**.
-It is not designed to support this.
+_**CAUTION**: Do not hot plug/unplug the Console Adapter to the PDP-11.
+It is not designed to support this._

+_**CAUTION**: The Console Adapter is not internally isolated.
+As a consequence, when the adapter is connected to both the PDP-11 and a host computer via USB, the grounds of the two systems are electrically connected.
+To avoid ground potential differences, ensure that both the PDP and the host computer are connected to the same power circuit and that both systems are suitably earth grounded._

 ### Connecting the Console Adapter to a PDP-11/05